Professor Simon Kövesi

 - Head of School, Professor of English and Scottish Literature (English Literature)

 John Clare remains a core focus of my work.
 I've edited his poetry, written essays and books on him, and am editor of the John Clare Society Journal.
-I've been in a fight with a straw bear in a feature film about Clare, helped produce a CD of music and readings of Clare, have run conferences on his world and work, and have done radio shows about him too.
+I've been in a fight with a straw bear in a feature film about Clare, helped direct and produce a CD of music and readings of Clare, have run conferences on his world and work, and have done radio shows about him too.

 More broadly, I am interested in working-class writing and culture beyond the Romantic period.
 I was part of the editing team of three volumes of Eighteenth-Century English Labouring-Class Poets, published in 2003.
 My 2007 study of the Glaswegian writer James Kelman (Manchester University Press) was short-listed for a Saltire Scottish First Book of the Year Award.
 I ran a conference on Clare and James Hogg and 2001, and have ongoing teaching and research interests in Scottish representations of working-class life.
 Mostly through working on Clare, I developed an interest in natural history, and in literary and critical responses to ecology and environmental politics, a core concern of my 2017 study of Clare.
 I am also interested in creative rewritings of (in any medium and genre), and responses to, the Romantic period.
 I led an Arts Council England-funded collaborative project called 'The Meeting', in which I worked on Clare with poets, a composer, a producer, poetry workshop participants, a playwright, an actor, and musicians.